 - Support the vulnerable, disadvantaged and marginalised and enable them to voice their needs;

 - Build local capacities.

-HRF is directing its activities to achieve the Millennium Development Goals (MDGs).
+HRF is directing its activities to achieve the Sustainable Development Goals (SDGs).

 Board of Trustees